Legal recruitment - Trainee Solicitors

 - Do I have to apply for a particular location/office?

-You will work primarily from our office in Basingstoke, however you will be required to work from Hart District Council one day a week.
+You will work primarily from our office in Basingstoke and also be required to work from Hart District Council Offices, usually one day a week.

 - Do you have any tops tips for a successful application?